bitrockteam/bitrock-website/src/blog/reactive-corporate-chat/readme.md

 ---
 title: Reactive Corporate Chat - The perfect combination between your daily workflow and data property.
-image: /img/posts/technology.png
+image: Corporate Chat.jpg
 imageMeta:
   attribution:
   attributionLink:
 author: luca
 publish: 2018-07-11
 layout: Post
 category: solutions
 tags:
 - application
 - chat
 - reactive

 ---
 **Bitrock Reactive Corporate Chat** is **designed** to provide a fully customizable and adaptable **multifunctional chat solution** that allows enterprises to maintain **full property** and **control** of their **own data**.

 <!-- more -->